atlassian/conartist/README.md

 ### Config as a function

-If you specify the configuration as a function that returns an `array`, you'll it will receive arguments that you can use to customize the returned `array`.
+If you specify the configuration as a function that returns an `array`, it will receive arguments that you can use to customize the returned `array`.

 When running `conartist` from the CLI: